stonemjs/docs/src/docs/essentials/error-handler.md

 ## Best Practices

-Error handling isn’t just about catching problems — it’s about responding to them meaningfully, without coupling your domain to every possible failure.
+Error handling isn’t just about catching problems, it’s about responding to them meaningfully, without coupling your domain to every possible failure.
 Here’s how to get it right in Stone.js:

 #### Create a Custom Error Class for Every Meaningful Error